Register Login

 Pre-paids

 Pre-paids are often rolled into closing costs but are not actually the cost of securing the loan.
 Your pre-paids are items that you pay for in advance.
-You will have to prepay one year home owners insurance as well as fund an escrow account to pay for your next insurance bill in a year.
+You will have to prepay for one year of homeowners insurance as well as fund an escrow account to pay for your next insurance bill in a year.

 The same goes for property taxes.
-You will always be several moths ahead sot that when your next property tax bill comes around you have already funded your escrow account to pay for it.
+You will always be several months ahead so that when your next property tax bill comes around you have already funded your escrow account to pay for it.

 Principal Payment

 The amount of payment that is put towards the balance of the loan when you make a mortgage payment.
-In the beginning your principal payment will be low and with each month that goes by a little more of your payment goes to principal.
+In the beginning, your principal payment will be low and with each month that goes by a little more of your payment goes to the principal.

 Private Mortgage Insurance

 Private Mortgage Insurance is an insurance premium you typically pay on loans that have less than a 20% down payment.
-The private mortgage insurance covers any losses the bank should have if you default on your loan.
+Private mortgage insurance covers any losses the bank should have if you default on your loan.

 Processor